KimlyTor/SimpleTodo/README.md

 **Answer:** [ArrayAdapter enables develpers to reuse some features in ListView with new data.
 To do so ArrayAdapter uses the convertView as a way of reusing View objects.
 The ListView can send the new data to the ArrayAdapter wihtout creating new object each time the ArrayAdapter wants to display a new item.]

-recycling old View objects that are no longer being used.
-In this way, the ListView can send the Adapter old, "recycled" view objects that are no longer being displayed instead of instantiating an entirely new object each time the Adapter wants to display a new list item.]

 ## Notes